arpittyagi102/Humari-Dukan/README.md

 3. Make your changes and commit them to your branch.
 4. Push your changes to your forked repository.
 5. Submit a pull request explaining your changes and their purpose.
+6. Please give this repository a star 🌟

 ## License